closeio/making.close.com/_posts/2022-10-03-data-stores-connections-handling/index.md

 ## The problem

-We had noticed that, sometimes, after a failover in our PostgreSQL cluster, some of our processes would hang a long time – even as long as 15 minutes – and even if the database itself recovered much quicker.
+We had noticed that, sometimes, after a failover in our PostgreSQL cluster, some of our processes would hang for a long time – even as long as 15 minutes – and even if the database itself recovered much quicker.

 At a glance, this did not make sense.
 We had already configured a timeout of 10